Eni Faleomavaega: VA Clinic

 On March 31, 2017, President Donald Trump signed H.R.
 1362 into law.
 H.R.
 1362 names the VA clinic in Pago Pago, American Samoa, the "Faleomavaega Eni Fa'aua'a Hunkin VA Clinic."
 The bill was sponsored by Delegate Amata Coleman Radewagen, Faleomavaega's successor as representative from American Samoa, and co-sponsored by five others.

 Death

 Faleomavaega suffered from complications that he said are from his exposure to Agent Orange during the Vietnam War.
-Voters' concerns about his health are speculated to have contributed to his 2014 election defeat.
+Faleomavaega's declining health was speculated to have contributed to his 2014 electoral defeat.

-Faleomavaega died at the age of 73 on Wednesday, February 22, 2017.
-The cause was not specified.
+Faleomavaega died at the age of 73 on February 22, 2017.
+The cause of death was not specified.
 He was survived by his wife, 5 children, and 10 grandchildren.